Difference Between Medicare and Medicaid

 A closer look at the eligibility criteria for Medicare and Medicaid reveals clear differences.
 For Medicare, eligibility is primarily based on age or specific disabilities.
 Specifically, the program is designed for individuals 65 years of age or older, with exceptions for younger individuals with certain conditions such as End-Stage Renal Disease (ESRD) or ALS.

 On the other hand, Medicaid eligibility is primarily income-based.
 Various other factors such as family size and assets may also come into play depending on the state’s specific criteria.
-This makes Medicaid more accessible for low-income individuals and families who might not qualify for Medicare.
+This could potentially make Medicaid more accessible for low-income individuals and families who might not qualify for Medicare.

 When it comes to coverage scope, Medicare and Medicaid also differ significantly.

-Medicare provides specific medical and hospital services including:
+Medicare will likely provide specific medical and hospital services which may include:

 • Inpatient hospital care